SteveD3/steved3.github.io/index.md

 ---
 Welcome to my little personal portal.
 This website is unrelated to [Technical Outcast](https://TechnicalOutcast.com "Technical Outcast is the home of my podcast"), and will be used to discuss research, life, or anything else that comes to mind.
 [This post should explain it nicely.](https://steved3.io/data/How-I-Spent-My-Pandemic-Vacation/2020/12/31/ "How I Spent My Pandemic Vacation") Mostly, this domain will be used for things that are just too long for Twitter, but not exactly something that would go on the other domain.

 Checkout the links below for the most recent articles.
+Use the Topics link above to see everything.
 <hr>
 <ul class="list pa0">
   {% for post in site.posts limit:2 %}